thinkshout/thinkshout/blog/_posts/2016-09-01-see-no-email-mailchimp.md

 date: 2016-09-01 12:30:00
 image: https://thinkshout.com/assets/images/ts_icon.jpg
 ---
 Listen up, Drupal savvy MailChimp fans.
-We’ve got some news for you: MailChimp recently rolled out a newer and more robust version of their API - welcome to [MailChimp API version 3.0](http://developer.mailchimp.com/documentation/mailchimp/)!
+We’ve got some news for you: MailChimp recently rolled out a newer and more robust version of their API - [MailChimp API version 3.0](http://developer.mailchimp.com/documentation/mailchimp/)!
 Now I can probably guess what you’re thinking so I’ll just come out and say it: this means [MailChimp’s API version 2.0](https://apidocs.mailchimp.com/api/2.0/) is about to become deprecated, and we’re not monkeying around.

 For those of you using the 8.x and 7.x-4.x branches of the [MailChimp module](https://www.drupal.org/project/mailchimp), feel free to sit back and relax - you are already using MailChimp’s API v3.0.
 Those still using the 7.x-2.x and 7.x-3.x branches, API v2.0 will be phased out on December 31st, so we encourage you all to upgrade.